climacell/devops-challenge/README.md

 ## The Exercise

-Your goal is simple - build a full build and deploy pipeline.
+Your goal is simple - build a full build, deploy and monitor pipeline.

 We can look at the pipline as consisting of three stages: